davewalker5/CricketTracker/README.md

 ## Project Scope

-Cricket Tracker is intended as a personal competition and results tracker rather than a comprehensive cricket scoring platform.
+Cricket Tracker is intended as a personal competition, results and analysis tool rather than a comprehensive cricket scoring platform.

 The application deliberately does not attempt to provide: